lakbychance/DRSTable/README.md

 <h3>A Table component created using TypeScript with resizable ,draggable and sortable columns.
 The Draggable feature is possible due to use of react-beautiful-dnd library which can be found here https://github.com/atlassian/react-beautiful-dnd.
-A Resizable wrapper componenet has been created to give its children resizing capabilities and lodash's orderBy is used for achieving sorting by column keys.
+A Resizable wrapper component has been created to give its children resizing capabilities and lodash's orderBy is used for achieving sorting by column keys.
 The Table has been created using CSS grid and flexbox instead of standard table tags.</h3>

 <h3>CodeSanbox url:-
 https://codesandbox.io/s/github/lapstjup/DRSTable/tree/master/?fontsize=14